schosen/processout-helloworld/README.md

 ### Option 2 terraform:
 Terraform is used to create application resources.
-I personally think this isnt needed / overkill for local kubernetes deployment however if using cloud computing service like aws eks IaC could be used to provision resources.
+I personally think this isnt needed / overkill for local kubernetes deployment and for such a small application however if using cloud computing service like aws eks, IaC could be used to provision resources such as the cluster itself.
 It's a technology I don't have experience with so wanted to give it a try.

 Start you minikube cluster
 ```